chriscareycode/nagiostv-ndoutils/README.md

 NagiosTV
 ------------

-Watch multiple Nagios servers on a wall mounted TV (or your desktop)
+Watch one or more Nagios servers on a wall mounted TV (or your desktop)

 - Client Side: HTML5, Javascript, jQuery, EmberJS, Twitter Bootstrap
 - Server Side: PHP, MySQL